-MARKETING: Goods, Services, Events, Grade 11, College Preparation (BMI3CL)
+MARKETING: Goods, Services, Events, Grade 11, College Preparation (BMI3C)

-[This course is available as an E-Learning course].
 This course introduces the fundamental concepts of marketing, which includes the marketing of goods, services, and events.
 Students will examine how trends, issues, global economic changes, and information technology influence consumer buying habits.
 Students will engage in marketing research, develop marketing strategies, and produce a marketing plan for a product of their choice.
+Prerequisite: None